Gyres/Job-Assessments/Data-Quality_Staff-Dashboard/README.md

-# Company ABC - Data Quality Management and Staff Dashboard Visualisation
+# Company ABC: Data Quality Management and Staff Dashboard Visualisation

 This is a data analysis assessment assigned to me for a job position with a Singapore public agency.